 This is very important, since putting the wrong solution into your cat’s ears could lead to deafness, balance problems, or other issues.
 Ask your veterinarian for a recommendation.

-Use gauze to clean, wipe, and dry the inside of your cat’s ears.
-You can pick up gauze squares at most human pharmacies.
+Use a cotton ball to clean, wipe, and dry the inside of your cat’s ears.
+You can pick up cotton ball squares at most human pharmacies.
 You can also use cotton balls, cotton makeup rounds, or even a tissue.
 Just don’t use cotton swabs to clean out your cat’s ears, as you could damage their eardrums.

 - A Towel